 2. Communication between counsel and the Judge's law clerks.

 Judge Steger strongly discourages ex parte communication between counsel and his law clerks.
 Any communication that does occur shall not address the merits of the case or any pending motion.

 3. Preference for the use of telephone conferences rather than in-person conferences for any category of conferences that you schedule in connection with a case.

-I allow telephonic motion hearings, especially if there are attorneys involved whose offices are a significant distance from the court UNLESS the number of lawyers, or the subject matter of the hearing, would make a telephonic hearing unworkable.
-Attorneys are welcome to request telephonic hearings by contacting the law clerk.
+Telephonic motion hearings may be allowed if there are attorneys involved whose offices are a significant distance from the court UNLESS the number of lawyers, or the subject matter of the hearing would, in the Court's judgment, make a telephonic hearing impractical.
+Attorneys are welcome to request telephonic hearings by contacting the Court's Judicial Assistant.